frontendpatterns/frontendpatterns.dev/src/content/patterns/field-level-validation.md

 ---
 # Field-Level Validation

-Validate individual form fields as users interact with them for immediate feedback.

 ## Problem

 Without this pattern, the premise that validating individual form fields as users interact with them for immediate feedback falls apart, and small changes trigger cascading regressions.